-Note: This contest has closed for 2020, but you may enjoy exploring the past winners and we still encourage you to create your own art!
+Note: Even while these contests are closed, you may enjoy exploring the past winners and we still encourage you to create your own art!

 The NOAA Marine Debris Program holds an annual art contest open to K-8 students in public, private, and home schools in the U.S. states and territories.
 Marine debris is a global issue and engaging our youth is an important part of addressing the problem.
 The resulting calendar, featuring the winning artwork, provides a daily reminder of how important it is for us to be responsible stewards of the ocean.